 (B) Upon appeal by any party affected, or may upon its own motion, review any order or application determination of the superintendent, and may reverse, vacate, or modify any order of the superintendent;

-(C) Administer the real estate education and research fund and hear appeals from orders of the superintendent regarding claims against that fund or against the real estate recovery fund;
+(C) Administer and hear appeals from orders of the superintendent regarding claims against the real estate recovery fund;

 (D) Direct the superintendent on the content, scheduling, instruction, and offerings of real estate courses for salesperson and broker educational requirements;

 (E) Disseminate to licensees and the public, information relative to commission activities and decisions;